pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/5-control-head.md

 You can use the `look_at()` function to make the head look at a specific point in space.
 This point must be given in Reachy 2's coordinate system in **meters**.
 The coordinate system is the one we have seen previously:

-* the X axis corresponds to the forward arrow,
+* The X axis corresponds to the forward arrow.
-* the Y axis corresponds to the right to left arrow,
+* The Y axis corresponds to the right-to-left arrow.
-* the Z axis corresponds to the up arrow.
+* The Z axis corresponds to the up arrow.

 The origin of this coordinate system is located in the upper part of the robot trunk.

 {{< img-center "images/sdk/first-moves/reachy_frame.jpg" 400x "" >}}

-If you want Reachy to look forward, you can send it the following :
+If you want Reachy to look forward, you can send it the following:

 ```python
 reachy.head.turn_on() # Don't forget to put the head in stiff mode
 reachy.head.look_at(x=0.5, y=0, z=0.2, duration=1.0)
 ```

-You can use multiple *look_at* to chain head movements, or even chain them with the `rotate_by()` and `goto()` functions described below.
+You can use multiple `look_at()` calls to chain head movements or even chain them with the `rotate_by()` and `goto()` functions described below.
 As seen in the [Understand moves in Reachy 2 section]({{< ref "developing-with-reachy-2/basics/2-understand-moves" >}}), the commands on the head will be stacked.

 <p align="center">
     {{< video "videos/sdk/look.mp4" "80%" >}}
 </p>

-Here is the code to reproduce this.
+Here is the code to reproduce this:

 ```python
 import time